Skip to main content

 Module participants taking the module on a for-credit basis should also select one of the following three assessment options:

-2. An annotated mindmap or an eportfolio which presents a research-informed design for embedding digital pedagogy within a module relevant to your discipline.
-This mindmap/eportfolio should demonstrate the ability to put this design into practice using appropriate digital technologies.
+This digital artefact can be developed as an annotated mindmap or an eportfolio.
+The purpose is to present a research-informed design for embedding digital pedagogy within a module relevant to your discipline.
+This digital artefact should demonstrate the ability to put this design into practice using appropriate digital technologies.
+Note that the eportfolio/ mindmap should equate to 2,500 words or a total of c.
+10 minutes of digital artefacts such as videos, podcasts, or an appropriate mix of both.

-Using a platform of your choice (e.g. OneNote or Free Mind)), participants are encouraged to utilise a range of mediums (e.g. text, video, audio, imagery) to evidence your engagement and learning.
+Using a platform of your choice (e.g. OneNote or Free Mind), participants are encouraged to utilise a range of media (e.g. text, video, audio, imagery) to evidence engagement and learning.
 As ePortfolios are practice-focused and developmental, participants should commit to developing their eportfolio as they undertake the module, rather than at the end.
-Note that eportfolios and mindmap should equate to 2,500 words or a total of c.
-10 minutes of digital artefacts such as videos, podcasts, or an appropriate mix of both.

-Module Co-ordinator
+Module Co-ordinators

-Dr Caitriona Ni Shé
+Dr Ana Schalk, Dr Caitriona Ni Shé & Kevin O'Connor

 Teaching Staff